Affirm/splinator/README.rst

 Algorithm
 ------------
-(Link to medium blog and arxiv PDF)
+Coming (Link to medium blog and arxiv PDF)

 Releases
 ------------
-alpha version in active development: PR_
+alpha version in active development. the stable release is expected to arrive by the end of 2022

 Development
 ------------